xenses/jslib/docs/slideshow.md

 Firepear jslib slideshow usage
 ==============================

 One copy of this script can drive any number of slideshows.
-Just put it where you like and call it (as described below) from any HTML doc you wish.
+Just put it (and its stylesheet) where ever you like and call it, as described below, from any HTML doc you wish.

 In every directory with a slideshow-bearing HTML doc, a subdirectory named `fpslidedecks` is needed.
 That subdirectory